Making life changes for students with learning differences.

 Rachel studied in Scotland and qualified from the University of Glasgow with a B. Ed Hons.
 She has since continued her studies to receive a PGCE in Inclusive Education from the University of the West of Scotland and is now working towards achieving a Masters degree in this discipline.
 She has worked as an additional support for learning teachers across both the primary and secondary sector.
 Prior to joining Oak Hill, Rachel was involved in developing a programme of assessments with educational psychologists to support dyslexic and dyscalculic students in her local authority.
 She has a keen interest in both literacy and numeracy difficulties and is qualified in several interventions to support students in these areas.
 Rachel will begin her Hill Centre training in September at Oak Hill School and later in the year will complete her IMSLEC qualification in the U.S.

 B.Sc., M.Sc., P.G.C.E.

-Jonathan lives in France with his wife and young daughter.
+Jonathan lives in France with his wife, young daughter and baby son.
 He joined the Oak Hill team in 2016 having previously taught Middle and High School Maths and Science at an international school in Switzerland.
 He qualified as a teacher in the UK (King's College, London) and is educated to PhD level.
 Jonathan has worked with adults with moderate to severe learning differences in Paris for three years.
 More recently he has completed studies in Dyslexia, Co-occuring Differences and Dyscalculia.